beepsid/bubu/README.md

-# Bubu 💕 - Romantic Android App
+# Bubu - Relation Android App

-A private, offline-first React Native app built with love as the perfect birthday gift for your girlfriend.
+A private, offline-first React Native app built for relations.

 ## 🎁 **What This App Does**